sourcegraph/about/blogposts/2021/workspaces-of-sourcegraph.md

 ## Fonts are commonly customized
 Over half of our engineers customize their programing font.
 Among these users, [FiraCode](https://github.com/tonsky/FiraCode) was the most popular choice (those [programming ligatures](https://github.com/tonsky/FiraCode#whats-in-the-box) are amazing) followed by  [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
 Other fonts include  [MonoStroom](https://github.com/Strum355/MonoStroom) , [Cascadia Code](https://github.com/microsoft/cascadia-code)),  and [Hack](https://sourcefoundry.org/hack/).

-While our sample sizes certainly do not allow an industry wide representation of the design and display of code, we found these results interesting.
-If you would like to contribute tweet pictures of your editors to @srcgraph. /Just make sure to not include sensitive information!/

 # Some of our developer’s setups: